THE CALIFORNIA COAST

 • Depart from Monterey to Hollywood.

-• A entire day driving~320 miles along the famous Pacific Coast Highway 1.
-Drive time is 7 to 8 hours.
+• 🚗 Drive about 320 miles on the famous Pacific Coast Highway 1, which takes 7 to 8 hours.

 • This is a wonderful drive with plenty of photo opportunities.